duglikespiano/dugsnotes-astro-by-jamesqquick/src/content/posts/guitar-solos-are-still-awesome.md

 ---
 author: jim-halpert
-categories: ['insights']
+categories: ['career advice']
 date: 08/10/2021
 featured: false
-image: /images/concert.jpg
+image: /images/guitarist.jpg
-title: Live music is crucial
+title: Guitar solos are still awesome
+url: guitar-solos-are-still-awesome
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.